 All Ewa Makai Middle School students are required to wear the school uniform at all times while on campus.
 The front logo must be visible and cannot be covered with a pullover jacket or other shirt.
 Students are required to wear the uniform shirt and adhere to specific criteria for correct uniforms as set forth in the section below.
-Ewa Makai uniform clothing is available from Education Works.
+Ewa Makai uniform clothing is available from The Custom Company.

 Internet and technology use